-Tettegouche State Park is full of things to do including hiking, swimming, and photography.
-On a clear day taking photos and capturing the outstanding views is amazing.
-I would recommend camping out at Tettegouche for a night or two — make sure to take plenty of supplies, wet weather, and safety gear with you in case things go wrong!
+Tettegouche State Park is full of things to do, including hiking, swimming, and photography.
+On a clear day, taking photos and capturing the outstanding views is amazing.
+I recommend camping out at Tettegouche for a night or two — take plenty of supplies, wet weather, and safety gear with you if things go wrong!

 There are many options for activities close by Tettegouche State Park, such as visits to Lutsen and Grand Marais to the north.
 Lutsen is a favorite destination for winter sports enthusiasts.
 There are great opportunities for cross-country skiing and snowshoeing here.

-Grand Marais is a beautiful place with a sort of edge-of-the-world feel that sits on the shores of the largest of the Great Lakes.
-It’s home to things like fishing, hiking, and kayaking, as well as the country’s densest population of Ph.D. holders!
+Grand Marais is a beautiful place with an edge-of-the-world feel on the shores of the largest of the Great Lakes.
+It’s home to things like fishing, hiking, kayaking, and the country’s densest population of Ph.D. holders!

-The North Shore Scenic Drive is on Minnesota State Highway 61 in Northern Minnesota, along Lake Superior just past Duluth.
-The North Shore is made up of several small towns, including Grand Marais, Two Harbors, Lutsen, and Silver Bay.
+The North Shore Scenic Drive is on Minnesota State Highway 61 in Northern Minnesota, along Lake Superior, just past Duluth.
+The North Shore comprises several small towns, including Grand Marais, Two Harbors, Lutsen, and Silver Bay.

-There are countless things to see and do here for people of all ages and interests like leafy hiking trails, beautiful waterfalls, bike roads through pine forests or savannas, and historic sites such as:
+There are countless opportunities for sightseeing here for people of all ages and interests, like leafy hiking trails, beautiful waterfalls, bike roads through pine forests or savannas, and historic sites such as:

 - Grand Portage State Park and Pigeon River Country State Forest

 - Kayaking on Lake Superior or canoeing the St. Louis River Estuary